SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

     conda install -c conda-forge opencv==4.6.0

     conda install -c conda-forge pingouin==0.5.2

-   ## Step 3: Run process_SNR.py to combine all the data

-   1. On line 48, change the path to the Data_SNR path containg all the '.csv' files.
-   2. Run the script with: python process_SNR.py

-   It outputs a file named SNR_sorted_by_participant.csv located in the Data_SNR folder

-   ## Step 4: Run analyses scripts for the SNR
+   ## Step 5: Run analyses scripts for the SNR
    The scripts here save everything in the SNR results This performs statistical analysis of the SNR and plot some boxplots and means andstandard deviations:
    1. In SNR_statistic_analyses_v1.py change line 384 by updating its path.